 We are now ready to monitor task sequence deployment progress.
 Go to Status Message Queries, right-click the query that you just created in the above step and click Show Messages.
 This should now begin to monitor SCCM task sequence progress.

 Before you view the task sequence progress, ensure you select the date and time.
 You may also select specify a date and time.
 Click OK.

 In the Configuration Manager Status Message viewer, you can monitor each step of the task sequence.
 If any of the step fails, you should get to know why it failed.

-You may have several entries in the message viewer.
-What you need to look at is the system name and the task sequence description.
+You see several entries in the message viewer as the task sequence progresses.
+You need to look at the system name and the task sequence description.

 Furthermore, you can monitor each and every step of the task sequence.
 If your task sequence fails, you can know at what step the task sequence failed along with a brief description.

 Every time I create this it disappears after a day

 Is there a query I could use that would prompt you for a System name?
 Since we run 50+ systems, and get every message from all 50+, it’d be nice to only pick out one set per System Name.